+FUNCTIONAL DESCRIPTION

-FUNCTIONAL DESCRIPTION Central Processing Unit (CPU)
+Central Processing Unit (CPU)

-The 7536 group uses the standard 740 family instruction set.
-Refer to the table of 740 family addressing modes and machine instructions or the 740 Family Software Manual for details on the instruction set
+The 7534 Group uses the standard 740 family instruction set.
+Refer to the table of 740 family addressing modes and machine-language instructions or the 740 Family Software Manual for details on each instruction set.